Planning Your Distribution Strategy

 Portal Access Settings (Critical Planning Decision)

-Allow Download Setting
+Allow Download Setting:

-Allow Share Setting
+Allow Share Setting:

 Portal Isolation for Tracking